heyitsjames/flask-email/README.md

-## Uber Email
+## Flask Email

-This is a simple app that exposes a REST endpoint and allows one to send an email via that endpoint.
+This is a simple app (for learning purposes) that exposes a REST endpoint and allows one to send an email via that endpoint.
 Mandrill and Mailgun are used as the transport backends.

 ### To install: